adlnet/xAPI-Spec/xAPI.md

 ###### Client Requirements

+* The Client MUST include the "X-Experience-API-Version" header in every request.
+* The Client MUST set this header to "1.0.1".
 * The Client SHOULD tolerate receiving responses with a version of "1.0.0" or later.
 * The Client SHOULD tolerate receiving data structures with additional properties.
 * The Client SHOULD ignore any properties not defined in version 1.0.0 of the spec.